 The developer has conducted Protected Species surveys in accordance with the Florida Game and Fresh Water Fish Commission (FGFWFC) guidelines and the Lee County Land Development Code.
 These surveys identified the presence of the following protected species: bald eagle, wood stork, little blue heron, tricolored heron, reddish egret, snowy egret, white ibis, piping plover, Southeastern snowy plover, least tern, American oystercatcher, black skimmer, brown pelican, Atlantic loggerhead sea turtle, and gopher tortoise.
+The Baywinds parcel has existing environmental permits that remain valid as of the date of the Seventh Development Order Amendment.
+These permits are based on the plan of development shown on the local Development Order Approval No. 95-12-068.00D.
+Some improvements were made pursuant to those permits.
+Future improvements to the Baywinds parcel must be consistent with the conditions set forth in those permits as may be amended.

-1. There were three bald eagle's nests of concern prior to the original development order adoption.
-One nest is was on the Pelican Landing property in the Eco Park.
-The other two nests are were originally within 1500 to 1600 feet of Pelican Landing.
-One of these other nests was located on the Kersey parcel and declared abandoned by the

-USFWS in July 1998.
-The buffers that will affect Pelican Landing property will be were established in an on-site eagle habitat management plan addressing the Pelican Landing property only.
+1. There were three bald eagles' nests of concern prior to the original development order adoption.
+One nest was on the Pelican Landing property in the Eco Park.
+The other two nests were originally within 1500 to 1600 feet of Pelican Landing.
+One of these other nests was located on the Kersey parcel and declared abandoned by the USFWS in July 1998.
+The buffers that affect Pelican Landing property were established in an on-site eagle habitat management plan addressing the Pelican Landing property only.

-Prior to any new development within 2500 1500 feet of any active eagle nest other than the nest located within the Eco Park, the Developer shall must prepare an on-site eagle management plan, addressing the Pelican Landing DRI property only, which shall that will be reviewed by DCA, SWFRPC, FGFWFC Lee County, and USFWS.
-Said groups shall have a fifteen working day review period and must provide all comments to Lee County and the Developer in writing.
-The agencies must provide specific written objections or concerns if any, regarding the any new proposed management plan and indicate how those concerns can be addressed by the developer.
+Prior to any new development within 1500 feet of any active eagle nest other than the nest located within the Eco Park, the Developer must prepare an on-site eagle management plan, addressing the Pelican Landing DRI property only, that will be reviewed by DCA, SWFRPC, FWC Lee County, and USFWS.
+The agencies must provide specific written objections or concerns if any, regarding any new proposed management plan and indicate how those concerns can be addressed by the developer.

-The Developer will revise the management plans to respond to the any lawful and timely objections.
-The agencies will review and respond to the management plan resubmittal, and any successive resubmittals, within fifteen working days of submittal.
-The agencies will provide a written response to Lee County and the Developer, which reflects that there is no objection to the management plan or which outlines specific objections and concerns.
+The Developer will revise the management plans to respond to any lawful objections.
+The agencies will review and respond to the management plan resubmittal.
+The agencies will provide a written response to Lee County and the Developer, which reflects that there is no objection to the management plan or outlines specific objections and concerns.
 The agency response will indicate how any concerns or objections can be addressed by the developer.
 Lee County and DCA will have the final approval authority.
-The management plan will be deemed approved by the County and DCA if the respective agency fails to provide a written response within fifteen working days.
-The approval of the management plan will not be unreasonably withheld.
 If a proposed management plan includes development within 750 feet of an active eagle's nest, the plan must also be submitted to the Lee County Eagle Technical Advisory Committee (ETAC).
-ETAC will review the plan and forward recommendations to the FGFWFC and USFWS.
+ETAC will review the plan and forward recommendations to the FWC and USFWS.